ably/ably-js/README.md

 #### Version: 1.1.22

-The latest stable version of the Ably Javascript client library is version: 1.1.22 .
+The latest stable version of the Ably JavaScript client library is version: 1.1.22 .

 For complete API documentation, see the [Ably documentation](https://www.ably.io/documentation).